Call Now For A Free Consultation (208) 322-7274

 Semi Truck Accident Attorneys or Tractor Trailer Accident Lawyers

 The semi truck accident attorneys or tractor trailer accident lawyers of Parke Gordon Law Firm in Boise can usually tell you over the phone if you have a good case.
-Don’t wait to call a truck accident attorney.
-Call our law office now at 208-322-7274.
+Don’t wait to call a truck accident attorney doing so could hurt your case.
+Call our law office in Boise now at (208) 322-7274.
 We can help take the stress out of the claim and make sure you get every penny you are owed.
 Parke Gordon Law Firm offers a free consultation to discuss your truck accident case.
 The clients who have chosen our law firm love us and we think you will too.
 Take a minute to read over some of our client reviews to see the dedication of our semi truck accident attorneys.

 You Pay Nothing Until We Win Your Case